-Operating from 15 May – 15 October, provides travellers a small window to see this extraordinary attraction.
-The tour costs A$513.
-Don't let this discourage you as this is a destination that will knock your socks off.
-Guests are typically inside the volcano for 35-40 minutes.
+Operating from mid-May to mid-October, it provides travellers a small window to see this extraordinary attraction.
+The tour costs $513.
+Don't let this discourage you as this is a destination that will knock your socks off and is well worth the price.
+Guests are typically inside the volcano for 35 to 40 minutes.

 Essential items to bring with you:

-Hot tip: Make sure you take with you a comfortable pair of hiking shoes, rain jacket, water and a camera.
+Hot tip: Make sure you take a comfortable pair of hiking shoes, rain jacket, water and a camera with you.